onap/policy-parent/docs/clamp/acm/design-impl/clamp-gui-acm.rst

 The rest endpoints are split over two main classes; CommissioningController.java and InstantiationController.java.
 There are also some rest endpoints defined in the MonitoringQueryController.
 These classes have minimal business logic defined in them and delegate these operations to other classes within the controlloop.runtime package.
 The Automation Composition Runtime write all data received on its' endpoints regarding commissioning and instantiation to its; database, where it can be easily accessed later by the UI.

-The Runtime also communicates with the participants over DMAAP.
-Commissioning a automation composition definition writes it to the database but also triggers priming of the definitions over DMAAP.
+The Runtime also communicates with the participants over Kafka.
+Commissioning a automation composition definition writes it to the database but also triggers priming of the definitions over Kafka.
 The participants then receive those definitions and hold them in memory.
-Similarly, upon decommissioning, a message is sent over DMAAP to the participants to trigger de-priming.
+Similarly, upon decommissioning, a message is sent over Kafka to the participants to trigger de-priming.

-Using DMAAP, the Runtime can send; updates to the automation composition definitions, change the state of automation compositions, receive information about participants, receive state information about automation compositions and effectively supervise the automation compositions.
+Using Kafka, the Runtime can send; updates to the automation composition definitions, change the state of automation compositions, receive information about participants, receive state information about automation compositions and effectively supervise the automation compositions.
 This data is then made available via Rest APIs that can be queried by the frontend.
 This is how the GUI can perform monitoring operations.

 More detail on the design of the Runtime Automation Composition can be found in :ref:`clamp-runtime-acm`.

-2.4 DMAAP
+2.4 Kafka
 ---------
-DMAAP is component that provides data movement services that transports and processes data from any source to any target.
+Kafka is component that provides data movement services that transports and processes data from any source to any target.
 It provides the capability to:
 - Support the transfer of messages between ONAP components, as well as to other components
 - Support the transfer of data between ONAP components as well as to other components.
 - Data Filtering capabilities